How Much Does It Cost to Wash Walls and Ceilings in 2025?

 Cost to Wash Walls and Ceilings per Square Foot

-Professional wall and ceiling washing companies typically charge between $0.50 and $0.60 per square foot.
-Although, depending on your wall material, you could pay as low as $0.45 per square foot or as high as $0.62 per square foot.
+Professional wall and ceiling washing companies charge between $0.50 and $0.60 per square foot.
+Depending on the type of wall material, you may pay as low as $0.45 per square foot or as high as $0.65 per square foot.
+In some cases, pros may charge $70 to $90 per room, depending on the room size.

 Wall Washing Cost Factors

-The cost to wash your walls can increase depending on several factors: your choice of cleaning products, ceiling height, additional cleaning services, and wall cleanliness.
-To ensure you understand the prices associated with wall washing, take a look at the cost factors below.
+The cost of washing your walls can increase depending on several factors, including the need for additional cleaning services.
+To ensure you understand the prices associated with wall washing, review the cost factors below.

 Ceiling Height